Springer on the Radio

 Springer on the Radio was an American radio program broadcast from WCKY and later WSAI in Cincinnati from January 17, 2005 to December 5, 2006 and syndicated nationally on the Air America Radio network from April 1, 2005 to September 18, 2006 when it moved to Air America syndication, meaning that it was still syndicated nationally, but not on the Air America network lineup.

 It was hosted by Jerry Springer, best known as a TV talk show host.
 Springer is a former Democratic politician (formerly Cincinnati’s mayor) still active in the party organization.
 His radio show focused on the day's news with a liberal and progressive standpoint.
 It aired on weekdays from 9:00 a.m. to 12:00 p.m.
 ET on select Air America radio stations.
+Executive Producer, Stephanie Cornett (formerly Tyler) and technical producer Paul Mason.
 The theme on all Friday shows was called Freedom Fridays, allowing callers to talk about whatever topic they desired.
 On the other days of the week, callers were only allowed to comment on what Springer was discussing.